 Perhaps, the most famous dog-grieving story of all time is that of Greyfriars Bobby, a Skye terrier owned by a Mr. John Gray of Edinburgh, Scotland.
 Mr. Gray passed away in 1858 and was buried in Greyfriars Churchyard, Bobby was one of the conspicuous mourners.
 As time went by he never forgot his deceased master.
-Every day for the next 14 years until his own death in 1872, Bobby spent each night lying on his master’s grave come rain, hail and snow.
+Every day for the next 14 years until his own death in 1872, Bobby spent each night lying on his master’s grave come rain, hail, and snow.
 In honor of Bobby’s devotion, a statue and water fountain was erected to his memory in 1873.

 Which Dogs Suffer from The Loss of Their Human Owner?

 Dogs that have the hyper-attachment syndrome of separation anxiety are likely to be hard hit following their owners’ demise.
-Cardinal signs of this all-to-common condition, affecting up to 15 percent of dogs in the United States, are as follows:
+Cardinal signs of this all-too-common condition, affecting up to 15 percent of dogs in the United States, are as follows:

-A score of 5 out of 10 of the above possible signs confirms separation anxiety.
+- A score of 5 out of 10 of the above possible signs confirms separation anxiety.
 Some dogs with separation anxiety are so bonded to one person that if that person leaves the dog with other people in a crowded room he will display full-blown signs of separation anxiety.
 Such a dog will not take well at all to his owner going away on a trip or, indeed, to the permanent separation caused by death.
 The dog will panic at first and will eventually become depressed.
 While we can’t ask a dog how he feels, we can (and do) sometimes see all the visible signs of depression in bereft dogs that we see in a recently bereaved or otherwise depressed person.

 Clinical Signs of Mourning in Dogs